New Measures 2020/21

 A: Yes!
-Although the Lodge will be open for use, NEW this 2020/21 season we now offer outside ticket windows (located near the outdoor washrooms and our outdoor BBQ).
+Although the Lodge will be open for use, NEW this 2020/21 season we now offer an outside ticket window (located near the outdoor washrooms and our outdoor BBQ).

-Note: Our BarBQ will be open most days plus the cafeteria also offers easy “Take-Out” food options (pizza, poutine, burgers, muffins, cookies, etc.) for those preferring to eat inside, outdoors or in their vehicles.
+Note: The cafeteria also offers easy “Take-Out” food options (pizza, poutine, burgers, muffins, cookies, etc.) for those preferring to eat outdoors or in their vehicles.

 Q: Do I need to wear a face covering?